 where $E(z) = H(z)/H_0$.
 The above equation on integration gives

 where $t_0$ is the time denoting the present epoch.
-The function $E(z)$ as obtained from analysis of JLA data in \cite{wang:jcap} is used in Eq. \eqref{eq:ap2}, to obtain $t$ as a function of $z$ by performing the integration numerically.
-We then eliminate $z$ from the obtained $z$ - $t(z)$ dependence and the the equation $a_0 /a = 1 + z$ to obtain scale factor $a$ as a function of $t$.
-Using the obtained time dependence of scale factor in Eq. \eqref{eq:ome1} we obtain the time dependence of equation of state $\omega$ of the dark fluid in FLRW background.
+The function $E(z)$ as obtained from analysis of JLA data \cite{wang:jcap} is used in Eq. \eqref{eq:ap2}, to obtain $t$ as a function of $z$ by performing the integration numerically.
+We then eliminate $z$ from the obtained $z$ - $t(z)$ dependence and the equation $a_0 /a = 1 + z$ to obtain scale factor $a$ as a function of $t$.
+We then use the time dependence, $a(t)$, thus obtained, in Eq.\ (\ref{eq:ome1}) to obtain temporal behaviour of the function $\omega(t)$.
 To depict temporal behaviour we introduce a dimensionless time parameter $\tau$ as

-As at present epoch value of scale factor is normalised to unity, $\tau=0$ corresponds to present epoch. and the relevant time domain for Supernova Ia observations is $-0.7 < \tau <0$.
-In figure~\ref{fig:1} we have shown dependence of the equation of state $\omega$ on time parameter $\tau$ as extracted from the SNe Ia data.
+$\tau=0$ corresponds to present epoch as the scale factor $a$ is normalised to unity at present epoch.
+The cosmic time domain that gets probed in Supernova Ia observations is $-0.7 < \tau <0$.
+In Fig.\ \ref{fig:1} we have shown dependence of the equation of state $\omega$ on time parameter $\tau$ as extracted from the SNe Ia data.
 The value $\omega=-1/3$ has been depicted by a horizontal line, which corresponds to $\ddot{a} = 0$.
 From the observational data the value $\omega=-1/3$ is realised around $\tau \sim 0.5$ when the universe has undergone a transition from the phase of decelerated expansion to accelerated expansion.